barnesrj/COP3530P3/README.md

 #### Issues:

-Because the program uses a brute force bubble sort, it is very slow with large files.
+Because the program uses a brute force bubble sort for the first half, it is very slow with large files.
 100,000 tuples is the max that should be attempted.
+But it is very easy to compare the speed of the heap sort.